Auralise/E-Commerce-Backend/README.md

 #### DELETE /api/categories/\<id>

-Delete a specific categore by ID
+Delete a specific category by ID

 **Warning: This will delete all products in this category**